ronilborah/TedEx-ToDo-List/README.md

 - **Grid View** (`/view`) - Alternative card-based view with sorting and filtering

 ### Data Persistence
-- All tasks are automatically saved to your browser's localStorage
+- All tasks are saved using the backend API for reliability and cross-device access
 - Data persists across browser sessions and page refreshes
-- No server or database required
-- Data is private to your device and browser
+- If the backend is unavailable, tasks may fall back to localStorage (if implemented)

 ### Navigation
 - Use the dock on the right side for quick navigation